cam-inc/viron/packages/website/docs/01-introduction.md

 ## What is Viron

 Viron is an [OpenAPI Specification](https://oai.github.io/Documentation/)-based administration web service that allows you to administrate any kinds of service you own.
 It provides you with Frontend-NoCode GUI.
 All you need to do is just to let Viron fetch your OpenAPI document.
-You don't need to consume engineers' crucial person-hours anymore for just constructing an administration web service which is not the main target you would want to let them work on.
+You do not need to waste engineers' crucial time on constructing an administration web service, which is not their main focus.

 ## The Idea